ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

    ```
    {: screen}

-1. Issue the `growpart` command to grow the partition size to cover maximum available space.
+1. Issue the `growpart` command to grow the partition size to cover the maximum available space.
-   1. By using the `--dry-run` option you can preview the changes before you perform the partition update.
+   1. By using the `--dry-run` option, you can preview the changes before you perform the partition update.
       ```sh
       [root@docs-demo-instance ~]# growpart /dev/vda 1 --dry-run
        NOCHANGE: partition 1 is size 409600. it cannot be grown